wamp-proto/wamp-proto/spec/basic.md

 where

  * `CALL.Request` is the ID from the original call request.
- * `Details` is a dictionary of additional details. --- EXAMPLES ???? ----
+ * `Details` is a dictionary of additional details.
  * `YIELD.Arguments` is the original list of positional result elements as returned by the *Callee*.
  * `YIELD.ArgumentsKw` is the original dictionary of keyword result elements as returned by the *Callee*.